mattermost/docs/source/collaborate/make-calls.rst

 Desktop app
 ^^^^^^^^^^^

-In the top menu bar of the app, select **View > Developer Tools for Current Tab**.
+In the top menu bar of the app, select **View > Developer Tools > Developer Tools for Current Tab**.
 In the logs that are generated, right-click and select **Save as** to download the logs.

 Mobile app
 ^^^^^^^^^^